-Any publications generated as a result of an award must acknowledge the partnership specifically referring to support from 'The Oxford McGill ZNZ Partnership in the Neurosciences'.
+Any publications generated as a result of an award must acknowledge the partnership specifically referring to support from 'The Oxford-McGill-Zurich Partnership in Neuroscience'.
 Investigators should update the partnership coordinators on the progress of publications arising from these awards.